 - studying coral spawning or drupella snail numbers

 - monitoring the presence of Crown Thorn Starfish, a species that feeds on coral

-- caring for rescued turtles through feeding scheme, weighing and surveying their growing progress
+- caring for rescued turtles through feeding schemes, and weighing and surveying their growing progress

-Volunteers are accepted on this project with a range of skills and the most important is the ability to swim a minimum of 2 lengths of a 25-metre swimming pool.
+Volunteers are accepted on this project with a range of skills.
+The most important is the ability to swim a minimum of 2 lengths of a 25-metre swimming pool.
 Volunteers must love water and be interested in sea life.
 Even a beginner can join and make a difference to marine conservation.
 All volunteers must have a moderate level of fitness as everyone will be required to carry tanks and equipment during their placement.

 WHY JOIN THE PROJECT

 To learn to dive in a spectacular location